daniel-furman/daniel-furman.github.io/content/_index.md

 # About Me

-A challenge-driven data scientist employing applied modeling and data analytics to help organizations make better decisions.
+A challenge-driven data scientist interested in applied modeling and analytics.

-My programming experience is primarily in Python, SQL, and R, spanning the full-DS-stack from data mining to algorithm development.
+I am passionate about turning data into insights that help organizations make better decisions.
+My programming experience is deep in Python and R, spanning the full-DS-stack from data mining to algorithm development.
 I am currently studying applied data science and machine learning at UC Berkeley's School of Information (MIMS '23).
 As an undergraduate, I studied geophysics and mathematics at the University of Pennsylvania (BA '20).
 In my spare time, I love reading about science, promoting environmental conservation, and telling communicative stories with data!

 ---